OpenPegasus/OpenPegasus/README.md

 1. **PEGASUS_PLATFORM** Defines the platform for which OpenPegasus is being compiled. value defines the Hardware, OS, and compiler for the build (ex.
 LINUX_X86_64_GNU).
-   The allowed configurations is defined by make files in OpenPegaus/pegasus/mak (ex. platform_LINUX_X86_64_GNU.mak) and the list can be viewed with the make file OpenPegasus/pegasus/mak/
+   The allowed configurations are defined by make files in OpenPegaus/pegasus/mak (ex. platform_LINUX_X86_64_GNU.mak) and the list of available platforms can be viewed with the make file OpenPegasus/pegasus/mak/  TODO:
 2. **PEGASUS_ROOT** - Defines the `pegasus` directory the top of the pegasus source tree.
 This directory contains the top level build make file (`Makefile`) for OpenPegasus and the subdirectories that define the OpenPegasus components (src, docs, schemas, etc.)